 Reducing your Class T sales charge - As described in the prospectus, the initial sales charge you pay each time you buy Class T shares may differ depending upon the amount you invest and may be reduced for larger purchases.
 Additionally, Class T shares acquired through reinvestment of dividends or capital gain distributions are not subject to an initial sales charge.
 Sales charges on Class T shares are applied on a transaction-by-transaction basis, and, accordingly, Class T shares are not eligible for any other sales charge waivers or reductions, including through the aggregation of Class T shares concurrently purchased by other related accounts or in other American Funds.
-The sales charge applicable to Class T shares.
+The sales charge applicable to Class T shares are not even of function of the reduced by establishing a statement of intention, and rights of accumulation are not available for Class T shares.